duyubo/yubodu.github.io/index.md

 ## About Me

 I am Yubo Du, a Ph.D. graduate student researcher at University of Pittsburgh.
 I joined Dr. Jun Yang's lab since Jan 2023.
-My interests lie in defending the programs against memory safety-related bugs/exploitations such as Use-AFter-Free detection and Out-of-Bounds detection.
+My interests lie in defending the programs against memory safety-related bugs or exploitations such as Use-After-Free (UAF) detection and Out-of-Bounds (OOB) detection.

 ## Education